 Screenshot of ExpressVPN's website showing its independent audits listThe list of ExpressVPN audits goes on to 2018, so it can't be captured in one screenshot

 Admittedly, ExpressVPN is more expensive than other VPNs on this list.
-However, it offers generous discounts throughout the year, which can make your subscription affordable.
+However, it offers generous discounts throughout the year, which can make your purchase affordable.
 For added privacy, you can also pay with cryptocurrency.
-Plus, you can test it risk-free since it comes with a 30-day money-back guarantee.
+Plus, you can test it risk-free since it comes with a 30-day money-back guarantee*.
 If you’re not satisfied with the service, getting a refund is easy.

 Useful Features